ZhiliangGong/xeray/README.md

-# XeRay
+## XeRay
 Matlab GUI for total reflection x-ray fluorescence measurements on layered surfaces

-# Usage
+## Usage
-*For raw spectra, type XeRayGUI(), or x = XeRayGUI() to start.
+* For raw spectra, type XeRayGUI(), or x = XeRayGUI() to start.
-*You can also sepcify one or more files to load within the parameters of XeRayGUI, such as XeRayGUI(file), or XeRayGUI(fileCellArray).
+* You can also sepcify one or more files to load within the parameters of XeRayGUI, such as XeRayGUI(file), or XeRayGUI(fileCellArray).

-# Systems
+## Systems
-*Tested for air/liquid, and liquid/liquid surfaces
+* Tested for air/liquid, and liquid/liquid surfaces
-*Should work for all kinds of flat layered structures
+* Should work for all kinds of flat layered structures

 ## Contact
-*Created by Julian (zhiliang.gong@gmail.com) *Alternatively, contact the Ka Yee Lee Group (http://leelab.uchicago.edu), University of Chicago.
+* Created by Julian (zhiliang.gong@gmail.com)
+* Alternatively, contact the Ka Yee Lee Group (http://leelab.uchicago.edu), University of Chicago.

-## License
-MIT